The background sampling includes code based on a Geographic Information Systems stack exchange answer by user Spacedman.

 data.frame with columns:

-pa: presence (1) or absence/background (0)xandy: cell centroids for each presence and absenceblock: the spatial block to which the row belongsa column with values for each of
+pa: presence (1) or absence/background (0)xandy: cell centroids for each presence and absencefold: the spatial fold to which the row belongsa column with values for each of

 predictorsatxandy